-Extra Care Housing is specialist housing designed for older people.
-It combines self-contained accommodation and some communal facilities with care and support services.
+Extra Care Housing are specialist facilities designed for older people, combining self-contained accommodation and communal facilities with care and support services.

-Extra care housing offers higher levels of care than sheltered housing, making it a popular alternative to a care home.
+This type of care offers higher levels of support than sheltered housing, resulting in it being a popular alternative to care homes.

-Facilities and care provided varies by scheme but usually include:
+Facilities and care provided varies by the scheme but usually include:

 - Self-contained adapted flats or bungalows

 - Communal facilities like a lounge area, dining area and garden

 - On-site care and support staff, available 24 hours a day

 Find an extra care housing scheme near you.

 Supported living describes situations in which people (often younger adults with special needs such as a learning disability or mental health condition) rent their home, and their personal care or support is arranged separately.

 The way in which supported living works means those getting that type of support can change their help without having to move home.
 Alternatively, they can move home and continue the same support in their new location.
 In addition, people have the security of tenure and can claim a wide range of welfare benefits.